abidikarima/CALYOU/README.md

 <b>Resource URL</b>: https://smart.loria.fr/corpora/<br>
 <b>Resource description</b>: <br>
 CALYOU is comparable corpus extracted automatically from YouTube by using a multilingual word embedding approach.
 These comments could be written either in local Arabic (dialect), Modern Standard Arabic or French. <br>
 The final corpus contains  102.674k comparable comments pairs.
 The source part of this corpus contains comments written in Latin script:  Arabizi (Arabic dialect written latin character), French or English.
 However the target part contains comments written in Arabic script: (MSA or Algerian dialect).
-A sample is given below. <br>
+Some examples are given below. <br>

 <table>
   <tr>